Inverse mean curvature flow and Ricci-pinched three-manifolds: Introduction

 Here, $x$ and $\nu$ are the position and the outward normal of $\partial E_t$, respectively.
-Using that $(M,g)$ has positive asymptotic volume ratio, the results of L.~Mari, M.~Rigoli and A.~Setti \cite{maririgolisetti}, which, in turn, build on previous work of R.~Moser \cite{Moser}, show that there exists a weak solution $\{E_t\}_{t=0}^\infty$ of inverse mean curvature flow with $\partial^*E_0=\Sigma$ in the sense of the work of T.~Ilmanen and the first-named author \cite{huiskenilmanen}.
+Using that $(M,g)$ has positive asymptotic volume ratio, the work of K.~Xu \citeauthor{xu2023isoperimetry} shows that there exists a weak solution $\{E_t\}_{t=0}^\infty$ of inverse mean curvature flow with $\partial^*E_0=\Sigma$ in the sense of the work of T.~Ilmanen and the first-named author \cite{huiskenilmanen}.
 Here, $\partial^*$ denotes the reduced boundary.
 Using \eqref{intro initial willmore bound} and that $(M,g)$ is Ricci-pinched, we show that

 By contrast, the work of V.~Agostiniani, M.~Fogagnolo, and L.~Mazzieri \cite{agostinianifogagnolomazzierei} implies that, for every $t\geq 0$,